Easy Homemade Japanese Glass Floats

 Pour 3 tablespoons of mixture into one ornament, swirl the mixture until inside is completely covered.

+Shake excess into container, put up side down on a paper roll.
+Allow the ornaments to sit on the paper rolls one day.
 This will insure that most of the excess Mod Podge has run out of the ornament.
 Place elevated on the baking sheet making sure air can pass thru.
 I used a frame with chicken wire.
 For faster drying results place outside in a dry draft free area.
 Allow a week for drying.
 Depending on your area it could be as fast as 2 days.
 Repeat this process for all the ornaments.

 Once the ornaments are completely dry and you feel good about them sitting upright you can cover them with the netting.
 Cut a piece of the netting that will not only cover the ornament but can be drawn up and tied closed with a piece of twine.